 High-potassium juices

-If you don’t need to limit potassium, adding in some high potassium juices (or smoothies) can be a great way to keep kidneys healthy.
+If you don’t need to limit potassium, adding in some high potassium juices (or smoothies) can be a great way to stay hydrated and add variety to your drinks through the day.

 Here are some high potassium juices in 4-ounce servings.